-This fort, which preceded the nearby Mission Santa Barbara by two years, is the birthplace of what is now a city and county of some 448,000 people.
+This fort, which preceded the nearby Mission Santa Barbara by four years, is the birthplace of what is now a city and county of some 448,000 people.
 In the late 1700s, the pueblo of Santa Barbara developed around the Presidio, because it offered protection for its residents.

 Mind you, construction on Mission Santa Barbara started in 1786 at about a mile and a half inland, but it was meant for another group of residents: The Chumash (Barbareño) neophytes who built it and converted to Catholicism.
 It will be the next stop for our Great Hispanic American History Tour!

 But first we have to spend some time at this fort, which is now a State Historic Park (mostly reconstructed since 1966) and where, following a self-guided tour pamphlet, you truly gain "an understanding of what life was like at a Spanish colonial frontier outpost."

 Following orders from Spanish King Carlos III, who wanted to secure Alta California against British or Russian encroachment, the Presidio site was chosen by Felipe de Neve, the fourth governor of Las Californias.

 Neve determined that the area had ample building supplies and water resources, but was yet vulnerable to attacks.
 He picked a spot near the harbor and yet somewhat sheltered from severe storms.
 The only thing he could not forecast were earthquakes!

 Although the Presidio was never attacked, it was devastated by several earthquakes in the early 19th century.